-A downloadable game for Windows and Linux
+A downloadable game for Windows, macOS, and Linux

 Download NowName your own price